This post may contain affiliate links. Please read our disclosure policy.

 Souvlaki cooking on the barbecue:

-You can cook and then reheat the kebabs (cool, cover and refrigerate, then cook in the oven at 190C/380F, covered with foil for about 15 minutes - or until piping hot throughout).
-They're a little tougher when reheated though.
+You can cook and then reheat the kebabs (cool, cover and refrigerate, then cook in the oven at 190C/380F, covered with foil for about 15 minutes – or until piping hot throughout).
+They’re not quite as tender when reheated, but still good. - Yes.
+Cool, cover and freeze.
+Then defrost in the fridge overnight and reheat as per above.

 Greek Lamb Souvlaki Kebabs